tjvantoll/articles/devday-final/article.md

-# The Speaker List is Now Final for NativeScript Developer Day
+# NativeScript Developer Day—Announcing the Final Speaker Lineup

-We’re happy to announce that the speaker list is now final for [NativeScript Developer Day](http://developerday.nativescript.org/) 🎉
+We’re happy to announce that the speaker for [NativeScript Developer Day](http://developerday.nativescript.org/) is now final 🎉

 ![](speakers.png)